Are miracles actually real?

-What are they?
-Do they still occur today?
-Why are they important?
+What are miracles?
+Do they occur today?
+Find out the answers!

 In this post, we’re going consider what miracles are, whether or not they really happen, and why they are important.

 People report miracles happening all the time.
 I’ve heard people say things like “every time a baby is born it’s a miracle” or “I was almost late for a meeting when miraculously a spot opened just as I was pulling into the parking lot.”
 Are such events as babies being born or parking spots opening up really miracles?